Jesus, Interrupted: Reception

 Jesus, Interrupted became a New York Times best-seller, joining Ehrman's previous popular work of textual criticism Misquoting Jesus.
 Critics applauded Ehrman's writing ability.

-Michael J. Kruger, Associate Professor of New Testament at Reformed Theological Seminary reviewed the book in the Westminster Theological Journal, calling it "a book full of ironies" and "intellectual schizophrenia," stating that "it purports to be about unbiased history but rarely presents an opposing viewpoint; ironic that it claims to follow the scholarly consensus but breaks from it so often; ironic that it insists on the historical-critical method but then reads the gospels with a modernist, overly-literal hermeneutic; ironic that it claims no one view of early Christianity could be 'right' (Walter Bauer) but then proceeds to tell us which view of early Christianity is 'right'".
+Michael J. Kruger, Associate Professor of New Testament at Reformed Theological Seminary, reviewed the book in the Westminster Theological Journal, calling it "a book full of ironies" and "intellectual schizophrenia [...] it purports to be about unbiased history but rarely presents an opposing viewpoint; ironic that it claims to follow the scholarly consensus but breaks from it so often; ironic that it insists on the historical-critical method but then reads the gospels with a modernist, overly-literal hermeneutic; ironic that it claims no one view of early Christianity could be 'right' (Walter Bauer) but then proceeds to tell us which view of early Christianity is 'right'".

-Another criticism raised, which was also raised over Misquoting Jesus, is that Ehrman implies that the information being presented is new, or groundbreaking.
-United Methodist bishop William H. Willimon says that "He keeps presenting this stuff as if this is wonderful new knowledge that has been kept from you backward lay people and this is the stuff your preachers don't have the guts to tell, and I have."
+Another criticism, which was also raised about Misquoting Jesus, is that Ehrman implies that the information he presents is new or groundbreaking.
+United Methodist bishop William H. Willimon wrote, "He keeps presenting this stuff as if this is wonderful new knowledge that has been kept from you backward lay people and this is the stuff your preachers don't have the guts to tell, and I have."
+But Ehrman repeats throughout the book that he is presenting information that in many cases restates what "scholars have been talking about for two hundred years, that professors in universities and seminaries have known and taught for as long as many of us have been alive".

 Rich Barlow wrote in The Boston Globe that "he repeatedly stresses that historical-critical study need not kill faith.
 And, honest scholar that he is, he admits that some of his contentions can be challenged."
-James F. McGrath (Butler University) wrote on Patheos that the book was "a readable overview presenting information about the Bible and early Christianity that ought by now to be common knowledge.
+James F. McGrath (Butler University) wrote on Patheos that the book is "a readable overview presenting information about the Bible and early Christianity that ought by now to be common knowledge.
 The reason it is not probably is due largely to the belief that such critical study of the Bible is antithetical to the Christian faith, and that the appropriate Christian stance is to affirm the Bible's inerrancy rather than allow one's view of the Bible and other matters to be shaped by the Bible's actual contents."